ox-it/sakai/reference/library/src/webapp/editor/elfinder/sakai/README.md

 `../build/`)

 ## Initialization
-The client-side initialization is contained in the `js/init.js` file.
-It parses the URL parameters provided to the elfinder html file that is loaded and uses this to help initialize the file browser.
+The client-side initialization is done by the scripts in `./js/`.
+Said scripts are bundled/built into the file `./js/build.js`.

 ## Styling
-`css/moono/` contains a Moono theme (to replicate CKEditor's Moono theme) that is loaded after the default elFinder skin. `css/sakai` contains further changes for the file browser that are Sakai-specific.
+`../css/moono/` contains a Moono theme (to replicate CKEditor's Moono theme) that is loaded after the default elFinder skin. `./css/` contains further changes for the file browser that are Sakai-specific.

 Furthermore, Javascript has been used to modify/move certain UI elements within elFinder.
-These are also defined in the `init.js` file.
+These are defined in `./js/ui.js`.

+## Building Sakai changes
+If changes are made to the source files in `.js`, rebuild them into `./js/build.js` by issuing the following Node.js commands from this folder:

+* Install the node dependencies:
+    ```
+    $ npm install
+    ```

+* Build the changes:
+    ```
+    $ npm build
+    ```